J0HN-MAC/March_Madness_Analysis/README.md

 Is our model ready to take to Vegas?
 Not exactly, not with my money anyway.  but I did make some significant discoveries that warrant further discovery

-- Recommendations for a future analysis.
-(10 points)
+- Recommendations for a future analysis
     - expand the data to include more years
     - figure out a way to adjust for player injuries
     - find distance from school to game location